nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/James Ho e/jamesho@example.com telegram/@James t/friend t/colleague github/james-cool` : Adds a contact named `James Ho` to the Address Book.
+   * `add n/James Ho e/jamesho@example.com telegram/@James t/friend t/colleague github/james-cool` : Adds a contact named `James Ho` to the KonTActs.

    * `delete n/James Ho` : Deletes the contact with name `James Ho` if it is shown in the current list.